Two-Face: Renee Montoya

 Renee Montoya and Harvey Dent have a complicated relationship, introduced by writer Greg Rucka in the sixteenth issue of 1999's Batman Chronicles, in which Renee reaches out to Two-Face's Dent persona and is kind to him.
 Their relationship continues with the "No Man's Land" crossover storyline; in one issue, Harvey sends Renee flowers for her birthday and Renee visits him in Arkham Asylum.
 Harvey develops romantic feelings towards Renee, which Renee does not return.
 This one-sided love would turn into an unhealthy obsession with her, which would lead to her professional and personal ruin; in the five-part Gotham Central story arc Half a Life, Two-Face attempts to destroy Renee's life by framing her for murder, outing her as a lesbian, and orchestrating a prison escape to make her a fugitive, so she would have nothing to keep her from returning his love.

 Years after the release of Half a Life, Rucka would reunite the two in Convergence: The Question in 2015, following his return to DC Comics after his departure from the company in 2010.
 In the story, Renee saves a remorseful Harvey from killing himself and convinces him to be a good man.

 Rucka has talked about the characters' relationship in an interview with Comic Book:

 Renee and Harvey have always had a very odd bond, as far as I've written them, going back to the very first Renee story I did for DC, "Two Down".
 It's never been just cop-and-criminal between them.
 There's a peculiar understanding between them; Renee, to me, has always been able to see the path of Harvey's madness in a way that even Batman has never negotiated.
 I'm not sure I'd ever call them friends, especially after what he's put her through, but Renee has always been sympathetic to him, at least, and that care, that guardianship, drives much of our story.

 Christopher Dent

 Christopher Dent is Harvey Dent's abusive and alcoholic father, first introduced in the definitive Two-Face origin story Eye of the Beholder (Batman Annual #14).
-Dent would beat his son based on the flip of a coin, heads he would beat Harvey, tails he wouldn't.
-Because the coin was double headed, Harvey would always be beaten.
-The trauma Harvey received from his father's constant abuse fueled the inner torment that turns him into Two-Face.
+Dent would beat his son based on the flip of a coin: if it landed on heads, he would beat Harvey, and if it landed on tails, Harvey would escape punishment; because the coin was double-headed, Harvey would always be beaten.
+The trauma Harvey received from his father's constant abuse fueled the inner torment that eventually turns him into Two-Face.